U.S. patent agency to weigh rival claims on gene-editing technology

 If the Berkeley team's challenge succeeds, Broad could lose its patent rights.

-Broad has already licensed its CRISPR patents for human therapeutics research to Editas Pharmaceuticals, a Cambridge, Massachusetts-based biotech firm whose founders included both Zhang and Doudna, who has since left.
+Broad has already licensed its CRISPR patents for human therapeutics research to Editas Medicine, a Cambridge, Massachusetts-based biotech firm whose founders included both Zhang and Doudna, who has since left.

 It has also licensed its technology to large businesses, including agriculture company Monsanto Co and General Electric Co's medical technology subsidiary GE Healthcare.